‘Judges are not above scrutiny’: MK Party and ATM push for lifestyle audits – The Mail & Guardian

-The uMkhonto weSizwe (MK) Party and the African Transformation Movement (ATM) have argued that judges should also undergo lifestyle audits.
+Influence: Several political parties have voiced concern about overreach and lack of accountability in the judiciary.
+Photo: Delwyn Verasamy/M&G

-Political parties have argued that judges should also be subjected to lifestyle audits, saying members of the judiciary are human beings who can be influenced and who hold political views.
+Judges should also be subjected to lifestyle audits because members of the judiciary are human beings who hold political views and can be influenced, political parties say.

-The uMkhonto weSizwe Party and the African Transformation Movement said that the judiciary is allowed to operate without sufficient accountability, even when it gets things wrong.
+The uMkhonto weSizwe Party and the African Transformation Movement said the judiciary was allowed to operate without sufficient accountability even when it got things wrong.

-MK Party spokesperson Nhlamulo Ndhela said the party has long called for judges’ declaration of registrable interests to be made public, in the same way that MPs’ declarations are disclosed.
+MK Party spokesperson Nhlamulo Ndhela said the party had long called for judges’ declaration of registrable interests to be made public, in the same way MPs’ declarations were disclosed.

 “Judges are human beings; they are open to persuasion and influence just like all of us.
 They support a soccer club, they have political opinions,” he said.

-“If you look at the case of Judge Aubrey Ledwaba, he is now implicated before the Madlanga Commission for allegedly receiving a bribe of R2 million to grant bail to a certain individual implicated in criminal activity.”
+“Look at the case of Judge Aubrey Ledwaba.
+He is now implicated before the Madlanga Commission for allegedly receiving a bribe of R2 million to grant bail to a certain individual implicated in criminal activity.”

 The party has had a long-running standoff with the judiciary over how former president Jacob Zuma and some of its members were treated, arguing that they were treated unfairly.

-Former Constitutional Court judge Sisi Khampepe sentenced Zuma to 15 months’ imprisonment for contempt of court after he failed to appear at a judicial inquiry into allegations of state capture, led by then deputy chief justice Raymond Zondo.
+Former Constitutional Court justice Sisi Khampepe sentenced Zuma to 15 months’ imprisonment for contempt of court after he failed to appear before a judicial inquiry into allegations of state capture, led by then-deputy chief justice Raymond Zondo.

-In her judgment, Khampepe said the decision was influenced by the need to set an example and assert the authority of the court – a move Zuma’s supporters argue was wrong, saying the court should have strictly applied the law rather than making an example of him.
+In her judgment, Khampepe said the decision was influenced by the need to set an example and assert the authority of the court — a move Zuma’s supporters argued was wrong.
+They said the court should have strictly applied the law rather than make an example of him.

-“Judges have become demi-gods in our country, now usurping the sovereignty of the country and the will of the people for their own personal agendas,” Ndhela claimed.
+“Judges have become demi-gods in our country, now usurping the sovereignty of the country and the will of the people for their own personal agendas,” Ndhela said.

-He argued that the judiciary has positioned itself as a participant in the country’s politics and is handing down judgments that are politically motivated.

-He added that judges are not lawmakers – parliamentarians are – and that judges are supposed to interpret laws made by parliament.
+He said the judiciary had positioned itself as a participant in the country’s politics and was handing down judgments that were politically motivated.
+Unlike parliamentarians, judges were not lawmakers and judges were supposed to interpret the laws parliament made.

 “What we are seeing now is that they are becoming lawmakers themselves because we are finding that they are starting to change laws that are made by parliament,” Ndhela said.